xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+   -- bug (gil)   Fix Delete key operation so it doesn't do a Cut unless Shift is pressed.
 2016.17  Apr 3, 2016
    -- bug (dkulp) Fix text effect on Windows
    -- bug (dkulp) Fix single lines that are 1 channel/string with multiple lights -- bug (dkulp) Fix circle radius
    -- bug (keithsw) Add true cancel when mis-loading a sequence when in wrong folder ...
                  what it actually does is just delete all models that dont exist ... you should then not save the sequence.
    -- enh (sean) Added "bin/xlights.windows.properties" to installation script per Keith's request 2016.16  Apr 2, 2016
    -- bug (dkulp) Fix icicle off by one
    -- bug (dkulp) Fix some scrolling on windows issues
           On Mac, the Test panel checkboxes don't work, use double click action to simulate
    -- bug (dkulp) Fix issue with single lines being clicked on too easily -- bug (dkulp) Fix crash if a view contains models that no longer exist